-To me an interesting photograph is one that stops a passing glance and holds the attention, being worthy of a second look and a lasting record of that point in time.
+To me a worthwhile photograph is one that stops a passing glance and holds the attention, worthy of a second look and being a lasting record of a point in time.
 It may be an everyday scene but captured differently, in terms of technique, perspective or quality of light, and “being there”.

-In addition to photographing my local environment (South Island of New Zealand) I am selecting and presenting images captured on film during my years as a grassland development specialist primarily working on United Nations projects in remote and fascinating corners of the world.
-As an example, I have a large number of photographs taken in China during the early 1980s, when China was beginning to “open up” to the West, and also of Bhutan and Ethiopia.
+In addition to photographing my local environment (South Island of New Zealand) I draw from my archive of images captured on film during my years as a grassland development specialist primarily working on United Nations projects in remote and fascinating corners of the world.
+As an example, I have a large number of photographs made in China during the early 1980s, when China was beginning to “open up” to the West, and also of Bhutan and Ethiopia.
 Some of these photographs are presented here.

 Despite now almost exclusively using digital tools, my perspective of photography remains very much traditional.